Legal documents translation service

 In some cases, however, those documents need to be legalized or apostilled.

 And this need appears especially when we’ll use them abroad.

-To validate a university degree in a foreign country, for example, might require a legalized translation of your diploma.
+For example, validating a university degree in a foreign country might require a legalized translation of your diploma.